 Both activities affect varicocele through different mechanisms, and which is "worse" depends on the individual.
 Running involves impact; cycling involves heat and saddle pressure.
 Neither is universally more problematic.

-The truth is more nuanced: running creates repetitive jarring and may cause mechanical discomfort, while cycling involves prolonged seated position, perineal pressure, and increased scrotal temperature.
-Different men find different activities more or less tolerable depending on their specific varicocele characteristics.
+The truth is more nuanced.
+Running creates repetitive jarring and may cause mechanical discomfort.
+Cycling involves prolonged seated position, pressure in the area between the legs, and increased scrotal temperature.
+Different people find different activities more or less tolerable depending on their specific varicocele characteristics.

 Key Studies on Exercise and Varicocele Progression